Popliteal Artery Entrapment Syndrome (PAES)

 What is popliteal artery entrapment syndrome?

 Popliteal artery entrapment syndrome (PAES) is an important albeit relatively uncommon circulatory disease that affects the legs of young adults causing leg pain during exercise.

+Compression of the popliteal artery restricts blood flow to the lower leg leading to pain in the affected calf that is typically relieved with rest –claudication.
 Involvement of the popliteal vein may cause skin discolouration, swelling and ulceration in the ankle region.
-Occasionally adjacent nerves may be irritated causing numbness and/or pins and needles in the calf/foot.
+Occasionally, adjacent nerves may be irritated causing numbness and/or pins and needles in the calf/foot.

 What is the recovery time following surgery?

+This depends on the type and extent of surgery undertaken.
+If surgery is limited to muscle band division, recovery is often rapid with discharge from hospital within 48 hours and return to routine activities at 7 days.
 More extensive surgery involving either muscle re-implantation or arterial reconstruction requires a longer period of rehabilitation.
 Clients undergoing muscle re-implantation are placed into a plaster cast to protect the re-implanted muscle for 6 weeks post-procedure.
-During this period mobilisation will be minimal and aided with arm crutches.
+During this period, mobilisation will be minimal and aided with crutches.

 Will physiotherapy be required?

 Anyone undergoing muscle re-implantation will benefit from physiotherapy to strengthen and stretch the muscles of the calf after the initial period of muscle immobilisation.